 - 1. Establishing annually in conjunction with the Department of Marine Resources the number of shellfish digging licenses to be issued; - 2.
-Surveying the clam flats to maintain current information on shellfish resources;

-- 3 2.
 Submitting to the Freeport Town Council proposals for the expenditures of funds for the purpose of shellfish conservation; - 3.
 Establishing a perpetual Shellfish Conservation Fund; - 4.
 Keeping this Ordinance under review and making recommendations for its amendments; - 5.
-Securing and maintaining records of shellfish harvest from the Town's managed shellfish areas and closed areas that are conditionally opened by the Department of Marine Resources: - 5.
 Working with the Area Biologists and other Department of Marine Resources personnel to enhance and sustain the shellfish resources of the Municipality; - 6.
-Recommending conservation closures and openings with the Area Biologists of the Department of Marine Resources and recommending other long term management goals; - 7.
-6. Submitting an annual report to the Municipality and the Department of Marine Resources covering the above topics and all other Commission activities; - 8.7.
-Identifying conservation projects; which qualify an applicant for Renewal of a Commercial License.
-The Shellfish Warden shall record the names and hours worked by individuals on a conservation project and submit them to the Shellfish Conservation Commission: - 9.8.
-Identifying and addressing water quality issues; - 10.
-Managing the depuration harvesting program, including development and implementation Freeport's Pollution Abatement Plan; - 9.
+Submitting an annual report to the Municipality and the Department of Marine.
+Resources covering the above topics and all other Commission activities; - 7.
+Identifying conservation projects; - 8.
+Identifying and addressing water quality issues; - 9.
+Managing the depuration harvesting program, including development and implementation Freeport's Pollution Abatement Plan; - 10.
 Identifying applied research needs.